 When questions about the fitness of a faculty member, the termination of a faculty member, or the abridgment of a faculty member's academic freedom arise, the faculty member should discuss the circumstances of the case with the appropriate administrative officers.
 At this point the matter may be adjusted by mutual consent.
 However, if adjustment is not achieved, the faculty member may submit an appeal in writing to the Academic Freedom and Tenure Grievance Committee.
-Once the Academic Freedom and Tenure Grievance Committee to inquire informally into the situation in order to attempt to effect a resolution.
-If such resolution cannot be achieved, the Mediation Committee, and the faculty member will have the right to a full hearing before the Academic Freedom and Tenure Grievance Committee.
+Once the Academic Freedom and Tenure Grievance Committee has determined that the case is within its jurisdiction, it shall immediately ask the Mediation Committee to inquire informally into the situation in order to attempt to effect a resolution.
+If such resolution cannot be achieved, the Mediation Committee will submit a non-binding recommendation to the Academic Freedom and Tenure Grievance Committee, and the faculty member will have the right to a full hearing before the Academic Freedom and Tenure Grievance Committee.